maraffi881/katettu/README.md

 single RTX 4090 24 GB workstation or small server (\~\$2,500--4,500 total build).
 Or M5 Pro Mac mini with 48 GB or 64 GB.
 Unified memort with bandwidth (\~307 GB/s).
 With 1Tb in Finland, 3159,- euro.\
-More detailed planning can be done based on Ahmad Osman's postings (or blindly trusting AI answers as we did above:
+More detailed planning can be done based on Ahmad Osman's postings (rather than blindly trusting AI answers as we did above:
 <https://x.com/TheAhmadOsman/status/2057183854444843202>

 ## Customer SaaS